ahulsekemp/NAPB_poster_competition_support/README.md

 Includes an example of how the Poster Presenter information should be formatted as input through the shell script.

 ## ScoresToStudents_NAPB_2021.sh
-Is a shell script designed to automatedly send out the Presenter Scores and Feedback from the poster competition.
+Is a shell script designed to automatedly send out the Presenter Scores and Feedback from the poster competition; through a high performance cluster (HPC).
 Some comments are included in the script to ensure it works correctly.

 * It is highly suggested to test an initial run with a *.csv file to yourself to make sure that the script is indeeding sending information to all presenters.
 * Line 32 in this file can be customized for any messaged you'd like to go out to the Presenters; but was made generic to support future competitions.